 In July 2007, the Board of Directors approved a new stock repurchase program, authorizing the repurchase, at the discretion of our Company's senior executives, of our common stock for an aggregate dollar limit not to exceed \$150 million.
-This program supersedes the original program approved in October 2002 which authorized the repurchase of up to 3.0 million shares of our common stock.
-That repurchase program was completed in fiscal 2007.
-Pursuant to the new stock repurchase program, during the first quarter of fiscal 2008, the Company purchased 73,500 shares of our common stock at an average price of \$30.68 per share for approximately \$2.3 million.
+This program supersedes the original program approved in October 2002 and completed in fiscal 2007, which authorized the repurchase of up to 3.0 million shares of our common stock.
+Pursuant to the new stock repurchase program, during the first six months of fiscal 2008, the Company purchased approximately 2.9 million shares of our common stock at an average price of \$23.13 per share for approximately \$67.4 million.